-Name Position and Roles Position Obaid A. Al-Rasheed Chairman Mr. Obaid A. Alrasheed is the Managing Director and Chief Executive Officer of Arab National Bank .
-He has more than 37 years of banking experience, during which he held several leadership positions at the bank.
-Fahad A. Al-Kadi Member Mr. Fahad is a member of ANB Invest's Board of Directors.
-Khalid S. Al Ghamdi Member Mr. Khalid S. Al Ghamdi holds the position of CEO of ANB Invest.
+Name Position and Roles Position

+Obaid A. Al-Rasheed Chairman Mr. Obaid A. National Ban several leade

+Fahad A. Al-Kadi Member Mr. Fahad is

+Khalid S. Al Ghamdi Member Mr. Khalid S.

 The committee did not hold any meeting in 2021 and all underwriting proposals for IPO or right issues were approved by circulation.
 The authority and key responsibilities of the committee include: